gbif/data-blog/README.md

 [Hugo](https://gohugo.io/) is a simple static site generator that will turn `.md` files into nicely styled html files.

-### Naming a post

-Make sure to name your post something like `2018-08-14-finding-gridded-datasets.md` with `-` for spaces and the `YYYY-MM-DD` date at the front.
-The date at the front determines what order the post will appear on the blog.

-* 2018-05-23-I-traveled-back-in-time.md
-* 2019-01-30-GBIF-Pipelines-How-To-Use.md
-* 2030-02-12-How-To-Use-VR-Dataviewer-api.md

 ### Getting your post on the blog

 A post can be done by simply copying an `.md` into the GitHub `./content/post/` directory.